-Recovering from a checkpoint and journal(s)
+Recovering a master server from a checkpoint and journal(s)

-The checkpoint files are stored in the /p4/instance/checkpoints directory, and the most recent checkpoint is named p4\instance.ckp.number.gz.
+The checkpoint files are stored in the /p4/instance/checkpoints directory, and the most recent checkpoint is named p4_instance.ckp.number.gz.
 Recreating up-to-date database files requires the most recent checkpoint, from /p4/instance/checkpoints and the journal file from /p4/instance/logs.